 - Choose your trusted representatives.
 You will have to name an executor or successor trustee to your estate.
 It is a good idea to provide a list of names in preferential order, just in case someone is unable to serve when called.

 - Update your bank accounts.
 Some of your property may be passed directly to beneficiaries without going through probate using payable-on-death (POD) designations.
 In most cases, naming a beneficiary is as simple as logging onto your online bank account and providing the person’s contact information.

 - Make a plan.
 An estate plan is not just a last will and testament, but a collection of legal directives expressing a person’s final wishes.
 It can contain a living trust, advance healthcare directives, and powers of attorney.
 Our law firm can ensure that your estate plan is complete, legally enforceable, and tailored to your specific needs.

 - Review your documents.
 Even if you have already drafted a last will and testament, it may contain ambiguous language or outdated designations that could force your beneficiaries into court.
 Documents should be reviewed periodically to make sure they are accurate and represent your current wishes.

 At Landskind & Ricaforte Law Group, it is our goal to give you peace of mind at every step of the legal process—and that includes prioritizing your health.
 Once you retain our services, we can minimize exposure risks by discussing your wishes over the phone or through video conferencing, and take all necessary precautions when it is time for you to sign your documents at our office.
-Contact us today through our online form to learn how we can help.
+Contact our Brooklyn estate planning office by calling 718-333-5007 or through our online form to learn how we can help.